Jami Carmichael

 Martell, C., Harris, L. M., Carmichael, J., Lee, J., Chambers, J. (2025).
 A multi-state policy analysis of social studies standards committee processes.
 American Journal of Education, 131(3). https://doi.org/10.1086/734976

 Archambault, L., Shelton, C., Harris, L. M., Carmichael, J. & Lee, J. (2024).
 Digital pathways to difficult histories: Analyzing social studies teachers’ internet search processes when preparing to teach difficult history topics.
 In J. Cohen & G. Solano (Eds.)
 Proceedings of Society for Information Technology & Teacher Education International Conference (pp. 1768-1773).
-Association for the Advancement of Computing in Education (AACE). https://www.learntechlib.org/primary/p/224220
+Association for the Advancement of Computing in Education (AACE). https://www.learntechlib.org/primary/p/224220/

 Martell, C., Harris, L. M., Lee, J., Chambers, J., Carmichael, J. (2024).
 Silent covenants and structural barriers: State standards committees and the maintenance of race-evasive social studies standards.
 AERA Open. https://doi.org/10.1177/23328584241265303

-- Justice-oriented social studies practices
+- Student-centered and justice-oriented social studies teaching practices

 - AI and innovation in social studies education

-- Educator well-being across diverse geographical, political, and demographic contexts
+- Educator well-being across diverse sociopolitical contexts

 - Political climates, policy conditions, and systemic factors shaping teacher well-being